 Although it’s great to provide members with events that bring people together like Happy Hour, not everyone is comfortable with throwing themselves into a room of strangers and mingling.
 Sometimes people need a little ice breaker.

 Hosting a game night is a great way to break the ice between members.
-You can purchase board games new or secondhand to save money, alternatively, you can create your own budget-friendly games to play.
+You can purchase board games new or secondhand to save money, alternatively, you can create budget-friendly games to play.

 Following the classic “speed dating” formula, attendees get only a few minutes to talk to each other for a few minutes.

 This event can also be open to the public and not just your members.
 Presenting a great opportunity to open up your space and scout for potential members as well.

 As a promotional event, you could host a “free entry day” where you open your doors to potential members to come to spend a day using and testing your space for free!

 People who love the coworking movement are usually driven and curious individuals who are always down for learning something new.

 Bringing in guest speakers is a great way to appeal to this aspect of your member’s personality.
 Guest speakers that are commonly brought into coworking spaces for talks are other entrepreneurs, business owners, or venture capitalists.

 Members of your coworking space are likely to be highly motivated people with an innate curiosity and thirst for knowledge.

 As a result, a good old fashioned debate and discussion is most likely appealing to them.
 You can invite members to join the panel to discuss a given topic or to simply watch.
 Either way, all it takes to get an exciting discussion going is a good moderator, a safe space, and an interesting topic.